Exodromy: Oriented pushouts oriented fiber products

-\begin{proof} For the first assertion, by \Cref{prop:pathnlocalic} the oriented fibre product is a limit of $ n $-localic \topoi, hence $n$-localic.
-The second claim follows from the fact that formation of the oriented fibre product preserves limits \Cref{nul:orientedcommuteswithlimits}. \end{proof}
+\begin{proof} For the first assertion, by \Cref{prop:pathnlocalic} the oriented fiber product is a limit of $ n $-localic \topoi, hence $n$-localic.
+The second claim follows from the fact that formation of the oriented fiber product preserves limits \Cref{nul:orientedcommuteswithlimits}. \end{proof}

-The $ 1 $-toposic oriented fibre product \cites{Illusie:vanishingcycles}{MR3309086}{MR726426}{MR1731050}{MR2249998} is related to the oriented fibre product of corresponding $ 1 $-localic \topoi via the following easy result.
+The $ 1 $-toposic oriented fiber product \cites{Illusie:vanishingcycles}{MR3309086}{MR726426}{MR1731050}{MR2249998} is related to the oriented fiber product of corresponding $ 1 $-localic \topoi via the following easy result.